Alawite fortress and Sunni wasteland in Syria's Homs

 BACK TO SCHOOL

-Despite the overt militarisation, Alawite residents try to maintain a normal way of life.
+Despite the overt militarization, Alawite residents try to maintain a normal way of life.
 Most schools are open.
 Vendors hawk fruit and vegetables on street corners.

 Nearby, women browse shops that have become a "Sunni market", where shabbiha bring in stolen furniture and clothes from Sunni areas after the army has raided them.